The Miranda Standard Environment

 It might be thought that this function belongs in a specialised library of matrix handling functions, but it has been found useful as a general purpose list processing function, whence its inclusion in the standard environment.

-is a name for the completely undefined value.
+undef is a name for the completely undefined value.
 Any attempt

 access it results in an error message.
-Note that undef
+Note that undef belongs to

 every type.